M0hammadL/academic-kickstart/content/authors/admin/_index.md

 I have recently finished my PhD in Computational Biology (summa cum laude) at <a href="https://www.wzw.tum.de/index.php?id=2&L=1">School of Life Sciences</a> in
 <a href="https://www.tum.de/en/">Technical University of Munich (TUM)</a> under supervision of <a href="https://www.helmholtz-muenchen.de/icb/institute/staff/staff/ma/2494/index.html">Fabian Theis</a>.

-I am interested intersection of AI and Biology and specifically leveraging single-cell technology for therapeutic applications and drug discovery.
+I am working in the intersection of machine learning (ML) and Biology.
+I leverage ML to understand health and disease using single-cell biology for drug discovery and cell engineering.
 Check my <a href="https://scholar.google.de/citations?user=NXhouUcAAAAJ&hl=en">Google Scholar</a> and  <a href="https://twitter.com/MohammadLotfol1">Twitter</a> account for latest update.